Monkey Tools

 2. The Folder Path strips the original file path off, making it easier to filter to your subfolders.
 As an added bonus this future-proofs the solution by avoiding hard coding the entire file path in your filters, allowing the function to smart switch between SharePoint and Local paths without errors.

-Option 2: Feed the function a dynamic file path
+Feeding the function a dynamic file path

-Insert a Parameter Table/Query via the Get Parameter and Query Monkey.
+To feed this function a dynamic file path, first insert a Parameter Table/Query via the Get Parameter and Query Monkey.
 Then create a query that passes the file path into the function by using the following steps:

 • If you don’t already have it, insert a Parameter Table/Query

-• Insert the SmartFolder query
+• Insert the SmartFolder query in your workbook

 • Click the Blank Query button on the Monkey Tools ribbon